Circuit Theory for Chemical Reaction Networks: Formal Circuit Theory

 \subsection{Effective Modules with Internal Oscillations}

 Modules can be coarse grained into the same effective reactions defined by the emergent cycles $\{\modcycle_\modemcycleindex\}$ even if the concentrations of the internal species oscillate.
-This can be done when the concentration vector $\modintconc$ relaxes instantaneously to an oscillating dynamics $\modintconcosc$, whose period~$\period$ is much shorter than the time scale $\slowt$ of the terminal species, i.e., $\period/\slowt\ll1$.
+This can be done when the concentration vector $\modintconc$ relaxes instantaneously to an oscillating dynamics $\modintconcosc(\modexconc, t)$ (formally, we use again a zero-order expansion of $\modintconc$ in the ratio between the relaxation time scale of the internal species and the time scale of the terminal species leading to $\modintconc = \modintconcosc(\modexconc, t)$), whose period~$\period$ is much shorter than the time scale $\slowt$ of the terminal species, i.e., $\period/\slowt\ll1$.

 When these conditions are satisfied, the reaction current vector of the module

 is not a steady-state current of Eq.~\eqref{eq:dynamics_crns_Qm} and it reads

 where we used the internal $\{\modcycle_\modintcycleindex\}$ and emergent $\{\modcycle_\modemcycleindex\}$ cycles as well as the (linearly independent) vectors $\{\modcocycle_\modcocycleindex\}$, named cocycles, generating the orthogonal complement of $\mathrm{ker}(\matSQM)$.
 Correspondingly, the dynamical equation~\eqref{eq:dynamics_crns_Pm} for the $\modsetexchanged$ species becomes { } by using $\matSPM\modcycle_\modintcycleindex = 0$ and assuming that the concentrations of all terminal species are almost constant in the time interval $\slowt$, namely, $\dt \modexconc \simeq (\modexconc(t+\slowt) - \modexconc(t))/\slowt $ and $\int_t^{t+\slowt}\de t'\text{ }\modexcurr/\slowt \simeq \modexcurr$.